 How to Get a Sword and Bow

 Getting a Sword and Bow early on is a good way to keep yourself prepared for combat.
 It’s a little easier to make a Bow first, but both weapons are fairly simple to craft.
-First, to make a Bow, all you need to do is make Workbench and then craft Rope to learn the Bow recipe.
-If you don’t have the Rope recipe, you’ll need to find Wheat first.
+Originally, you only needed a Workbench to create a Bow, but an update changed this.

 In order to make your first Sword, you’ll need to follow a few more steps.
 First, use your Workbench to make a Furnace for smelting Iron Ore.
 You may need to explore a little bit before finding Iron Ore its placement seems random.
 Just look for dark black rocks that you can mine with your Wooden Pickaxe.
 Once you have some Iron Ore, smelt in at the Furnace and you’ll learn the Anvil recipe.

 Return to the Workbench and craft an Anvil using 5 Iron Bars and 15 Rocks.
 Before you can make a Sword at the Anvil, you’ll need to make a Steel Axe and chop down some Birch Trees.
 Then, you’ll be able to craft a Sword using 7 Iron Bars and 5 Birch Wood.
 Once you’ve made it this far in Muck, you’ll have a good idea of the gameplay loop.

 Once you start fighting enemies, make sure to take advantage of circling them to avoid getting hit.
 This works for most enemies you’ll come across aside from a few tough bosses.

 Buffs are a significant part of the gameplay in Muck that can easily make you overpowered.
 If you’ve been playing for a bit, you’ve probably noticed chests all over the place that cost coins to open.
 However, there is one brown chest with a black trim that is always free.
 Make sure to take advantage of opening these chests early on to get a helping hand.